 Personality Game: How to Do It

 Here is a fun personality game that I made which is the perfect way to finish off your class with some awesome.

 1. Put the teams in groups of 4-6 and have them choose a “captain.”

-2. The captain sits at the front with a pen and a paper and their teammates also have a pen and paper.
+2. The captain sits at the front with a pen and paper and their teammates also have a pen and paper.

 3. Put up the questions 1 by 1 on the PowerPoint and have the captain write down their answer.
 Their team also has to write down what they think the captain will say for his/her answer.

-4. My 2 rules are that the captain must have eyes forward and hands together (ie: no signalling the answer to their team) and the teams must talk quietly.
+4. My 2 rules are that the captain must have eyes forward and hands together (ie: no signaling the answer to their team) and the teams must talk quietly.
 I threaten to disqualify any team on the first attempt of cheating.

 5. Check answers at the end, and if matching, the team gets a point.
 The winner gets a prize of some sort, usually in Korea I give out Choco Pies!